 - Requests for cash-payments or “off-book” payments or unspecified services;

-- Requests for payments to be made in a third country or to another name or company different from the one earning the commission;
+- Requests for payments to be made in another name or company different from the one earning the commission;

 - A third party insisting that its identity remain confidential or refuses to divulge the identity of its owners.